 Selecting the right ERP system for your organization, and then creating a successful implementation plan, can be a complex and arduous undertaking.
-Thankfully, though, it doesn't have to be.
-Check out the following article excerpt written by Jennifer Lonoff Schiff, business and technology writer for CIO.com, on how to best choose and deploy ERP software.
+Check out the following tips from Jennifer Lonoff Schiff, business and technology writer for CIO.com, on how to best choose and deploy ERP software.

 Deploying an enterprise resource planning (ERP) system is an expensive proposition, not just in terms of licensing dollars (SLA) and maintenance, but in terms of dedicated resources and time.
 And yet all too often, organizations, dazzled by vendor promises and hype, fail to come up with a viable long-term (or even short-term) roadmap.

 Here are nine tips on how to choose an ERP software solution and successfully deploy it.

 1. Get upper management support.
 "Companies that tend to struggle the most [with ERP] are the ones that lack upper management level involvement," says Daniele Fresca, director of Marketing, IQMS, a provider of industry-specific ERP solutions.

 2. Make a clear and extensive list of requirements before you start looking at vendors.
 "If you get one thing right, make it the up-front requirements gathering process," says Brian Shannon, principal business process management architect, Dolphin Enterprise Solutions.
 "Few things derail project budgets and timelines as the 'assumptive' or absent requirements."
 So make sure you engage with end users, IT and senior management.